 Project achievements to date

-- Developed the first schedule of training workshops for 2018
+- Developed and promoted the first schedule of training workshops for 2018.

 Project next steps